GSA/citizenscience.gov/_projects/citizen-science-catalog.md

 <div class="usa-alert usa-alert-error" role="alert">
   <div class="usa-alert-body">
-    <h3 class="usa-alert-heading">Maintanance Status</h3>
+    <h3 class="usa-alert-heading">Maintenance Status</h3>
-    <p class="usa-alert-text">The Catalog is currenlty unavailable as we are transitioning it to a new server.
+    <p class="usa-alert-text">The Catalog is currently unavailable as we are transitioning it to a new server.
 We estimate to have this completed by 10 Aug.
 2018.
 Please email citizenscience@gsa.gov for any inquiries. </p>
   </div>
 </div>